GispoCoding/qaava-qgis-plugin/docs/development.md

 #### Translating

-The translation files are in [i18n](../Qaava/i18n) folder. [translate.pro](../Qaava/i18n/translate.pro) contains the lists of source files to have translatable content.
+The translation files are in [i18n](../Qaava/resources/i18n) folder.
 Translatable content in python files is code such as `tr(u"Hello World")`.

 To update language *.ts* files to contain newest lines to translate, run